A Brief Tutorial

 Consider the following table:

-We can use a group by and aggregates to collect multiple types of information.
-For example, a group by can quickly tell us the number of countries on each continent.
+We can use an SQL group by and aggregates to collect multiple types of information.
+For example, an SQL group by can quickly tell us the number of countries on each continent.

 -- How many countries are in each continent? select continent , count(*) from countries group by continent